1. ElectroBraid® Commitment to Safety

 TIP: Test when conditions are very dry to confirm that you have adequate grounding.
 In particular, test where the fence runs over high terrain or through areas that might be especially dry or have sandy, clay or rocky soil.

-2. We want to create a short circuit 300 or 400 feet from the fence energizer.
-We do this by laying two or three steel stakes or lengths of pipe against the lowest hot line of the fence, preferably where the ground is damp.
-DO NOT ALLOW CONTACT WITH THE GROUNDED LINE OF BRAID – it's important that when the energizer is powered again, the electrical current flows freely from the fence lines, into the soil, and back to the ground rod installation.
+- Move 300 or 400 feet up the fence line from the fence energizer.
+Lay two or three steel stakes or lengths of pipe against the lowest hotline of the fence.
+DO NOT ALLOW CONTACT WITH THE GROUNDED LINE OF BRAID – it's essential that when the energizer is powered again, the electrical current flows freely from the fence lines, into the soil, and back to the ground rod installation.

-4. Then moving to one of your ground rods, apply the voltmeter's positive probe to its top.
-Hold the voltmeter's ground pin to a small steel stake (such as the screwdriver shaft) placed in the soil as far away as possible from any ground rod.
+- Move to one of your ground rods and apply the voltmeter's positive probe to its top.
+Hold the voltmeter's ground pin to a small steel stake (such as a large screwdriver shaft) placed in the soil as far away as possible from any ground rod.
 You're now measuring the difference in voltage potential of each probe.
 It should be small.

 17. Trouble Shooting